tomatau/node-sql-sequelize-lessons/content/1.2.1/content.md

 We get back `id`, `name`, `question`, `yesVotes`, `noVotes`, `created_at`, and `updated_at` properties.
 If you're wondering about the combination of snake case (`foo_bar`) and camel case (`fooBar`) here, don't worry.
 This stems from one of Sequelize's quirks, and we'll explain it a bit later.

-For the remainder of this assignment, you can follow along using the Gomix above, or you can clone [this repo](https://github.com/Thinkful-Ed/node-minimal-sequelize-app) and walk through the code in your text editor.
+For the remainder of this assignment, you can follow along using the Glitch above, or you can clone [this repo](https://github.com/Thinkful-Ed/node-minimal-sequelize-app) and walk through the code in your text editor.

 ## Connecting to the database